SioKCronin/website/content/about.md

 draft = false

 +++
-Siobhán is an engineering leader with a passion for scalable infrastructure, machine learning, and complex systems.
+Siobhán is an engineer and artist with a passion for data infrastructure, collective intelligence, and intellectual beauty.

-She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now helps computers and humans collaborate together to solve problems that matter.
+She began her career researching how humans learn at Harvard's Lab for Developmental Studies and dancing at the Merce Cunningham Studio, and now helps computers and humans collaborate together to solve problems that matter.
 She is currently the Engineering Manager at Landed, where she helps support the financial well-being of essential professionals.